asyrjasalo/RESTinstance/README.md

 RESTinstance is under
 [LGPL-3.0 license](https://github.com/asyrjasalo/RESTinstance/blob/master/LICENSE.txt)
-and was originally written by [Anssi Syrjäsalo](https://github.com/asyrjasalo).
+and is originally written by [Anssi Syrjäsalo](https://github.com/asyrjasalo).

 It was first presented at the first [RoboCon](https://robocon.io), 2018.